 now>press>play is an interactive and immersive edtech audio experience where the whole class is transported to an unusual or exciting environment, where every learner feels like they are having a personal 1-to-1 encounter even though they are experiencing the event as part of a larger group.
 At Brady, we have explored Fractions through a Titanic Experience, as well as learning about Online Safety amongst other things.
 Using a guided audio track and a whole-class set of wireless headphones, the children act out or respond to events that sound like they are unfolding around them.
 Pre and post learning resources are provided as part of the overall package, minimising teacher workload and enhancing the overall experience for learners.

 As a result of the Coronavirus pandemic, now>press>play uploaded resources online so that children can learn at home using computers/tablet/mobile devices and headphones.
-Given the nature of the audio activities, these can also be experienced in a socially distanced manner at school, with the only real difference being a 72-hour quarantine between use of the headset by another bubble.
+Given the nature of the audio activities, these can also be experienced in a socially distanced manner at school.

 As well as receiving positive feedback from learners, as educators, we have observed the following additional benefits: